Islamization of Albania: Central Albania

-Consisting of plains and being an in between area of northern and southern Albania, central Albania was a hub on the old Via Egnatia road that linked commercial, cultural and transport connections which were subject to direct Ottoman administrative control and religious Muslim influence.
-The conversion to Islam of most of central Albania has thus been attributed in large part to the role its geography played in the socio-political and economic fortunes of the region.
+Consisting of plains between northern and southern Albania, central Albania was a hub on the old Via Egnatia, a road that facilitated direct Ottoman administrative control and Muslim religious influence.
+The conversion to Islam of most of central Albania has thus been attributed in large part to the role of geography in the socio-political and economic fortunes of the region.

-The official Ottoman recognition of the Orthodox church resulted in the Orthodox population being tolerated until the late 18th century, and the traditionalism of the church's institutions slowed the process of conversion to Islam amongst Albanians.
+Official Ottoman recognition of the Orthodox church resulted in the Orthodox population being tolerated until the late 18th century, and the traditionalism of the church's institutions slowed the process of conversion to Islam amongst Albanians.
 The Orthodox population of central and south-eastern Albania was under the ecclesiastical jurisdiction of the Orthodox Archbishopric of Ohrid, while south-western Albania was under the Patriarchate of Constantinople through the Metropolis of Ioannina.
-Differences between Christian Albanians of central Albania and archbishops of Ohrid led to conversions to Bektashi Islam that made an appeal to all while insisting little on ritual observance.
+Differences between Christian Albanians of central Albania and archbishops of Ohrid led to conversions to Bektashi Islam, whose lighter emphasis on ritual observance made it more appealing than mainstream Islam.

-In the early 16th century the Albanian cities of Gjirokastër, Kaninë, Delvinë, Vlorë, Korçë, Këlcyrë, Përmet and Berat were still Christian and by the late 16th century Vlorë, Përmet and Himarë were still Christian, while Gjirokastër increasingly became Muslim.
-In the earlier parts of the 16th century, the sanjak of Elbasan was reported as having a 5.5% Muslim population, the highest at the time of all the Albanian-inhabited sanjaks.
+In the early 16th century, the Albanian cities of Gjirokastër, Kaninë, Delvinë, Vlorë, Korçë, Këlcyrë, Përmet and Berat were still Christian and by the late 16th century, Vlorë, Përmet and Himarë were still Christian, while Gjirokastër became increasingly Muslim.
+In the earlier parts of the 16th century, the sanjak of Elbasan reportedly had a population that was 5.5% Muslim, more than any other Albanian-inhabited sanjak.
 In 1570, a concerted effort by Ottoman authorities to convert the restive Christian populations of Elbasan and Reka began.
-In the area around Durrës, it was reported by a Greek traveler that there were no longer any Orthodox Christians due to Islamization.
+In the area around Durrës, it was reported by a Greek traveler that, due to Islamization, there were no longer any Orthodox Christians.
 Conversion to Islam in cities overall within Albania was slow during the 16th century as around only 38% of the urban population had become Muslim.
-The city of Berat from 1670 onward became mainly Muslim and its conversion is attributed in part to a lack of Christian priests being able to provide religious services.
+The city of Berat from 1670 onward became mainly Muslim, its conversion being attributed in part to a lack of Christian priests able to provide religious services.